Election Commissioner of India: Appointment

 Election commissioners are appointed by the president of India, on the recommendation of a three-member committee, named the Selection Committee, through a majority vote.
-Prior to this, due to a Supreme Court order in 2023, the committee consisted of the prime minister of India, the chief justice of India, and the leader of opposition in the Lok Sabha.
+Prior to this, the committee consisted of the prime minister of India, the chief justice of India, and the leader of opposition in the Lok Sabha.

-Position of appointment before Supreme Court order in 2023 - The Law Minister suggests a pool of suitable candidates to the Prime Minister for consideration.
-The President makes the appointment of Chief Election Commission or Election Commission based on the recommendation of the Prime Minister.
-This was the procedure from 1950 up to 2023 when SC ruled for a panel for the selection.

 Controversially, the Chief Election Commissioner and other Election Commissioners (Appointment, Conditions of Service and Term of Office) Act of 2023 replaced the role of the chief justice in the Selection Committee with a union minister, nominated by the prime minister, thus giving the ruling government a dominant role in the appointments of ECI, as was the case before SC order in 2023.
 The act also stated that those appointed should have previously held secretary-level positions in the government and be "persons of integrity, who have knowledge of and experience in management and conduct of elections."